6 Lifestyle Strategies to Balance Your Hormones Naturally

 Women learn early on that hormonal fluctuations are a natural part of life.
 Throughout the different phases of your monthly cycle, you experience changes in your energy level, mood, concentration, libido and food cravings.

-Some hormonal shifts are normal, like the changes that occur during pregnancy, lactation and menopause.
+Some hormonal shifts are normal, like the changes that occur during pregnancy, lactation and perimenopause.
 Other imbalances may be caused by medication and underlying health problems, such as diabetes and thyroid disorders.
-Prolonged stress and sleep deprivation can also be to blame riding a hormonal roller coaster.
+Prolonged stress and sleep deprivation can also be to blame for riding a hormonal roller coaster.

 So what can you do when your hormones are out of balance?

-Besides these hormonal therapies, there are simple lifestyle changes you can make to help restore your hormonal balance.
-Take a look at these 6 tips to balance your hormones naturally.
+Take a look at these 6 science-backed tips to balance your hormones naturally.

-Disclaimer: The following tips can support your hormonal health, but do not replace necessary medical treatments.
-Always consult your doctor or other medical professional to find out what’s best for your personal situation.
+Disclaimer: The following tips can support your hormonal health, but they do not replace necessary medical treatments.
+Always consult your doctor or other medical professionals to find out what’s best for your personal situation.

 1. Eat adequate amounts of protein